Alma College: Where Plaid Works

 Since 2003, Alma College students have been awarded 49 prestigious, nationally competitive fellowships and scholarships, including 27 Fulbright scholarships to study in amazing locations across the globe.
 Alma’s Nationally Competitive Scholarship Committee identifies and nurtures exceptional candidates for postgraduate awards.

 DEVELOPING THE PERSON AND THE PROFESSIONAL

-Ninety-two percent of Alma College’s 2016 graduates reported working in full-time positions or attending graduate school within six months of graduation.
+- Ninety percent of Alma College’s 2017 graduates reported working in full-time positions or attending graduate school within six months of graduation.

 Rigor of secondary school record

 Recommendation(s) | Interview | Extracurricular activities